 This myth originated from YouTubers that demonstrated scratch resistance by scratching panels that have been ceramic coated, using the bottle cap trick.
 This misleads many into believing that a ceramic coating will prevent scratches.
 Some coatings do prevent scratches but to a very small degree, like light swirls, and minor washing scratches.
 If preventing scratches is what you’re after, PPF is the option for you.
 Click here to know more about PPF.

-All Coatings are the same
+All Coatings are the same.

 This is a misconception that many have.
 The question, “Why should I pay someone more for the same thing?” has popped up in our heads at some point.
 It is important to understand that you’re not only paying for the coating, but also the extensive preparation that goes before it, and the professional application of the coating.
 It is sad, but true that we have witnessed brand new Ferraris and Porsches requiring repainting due to improper preparation and polishing techniques.
 The concentration and the composition of the product is very important to achieve good resistance.
 A thoroughbred professional detailer would be looking to install the coatings which at 85% concentrate at least.

 It doesn’t take an expert to separate fact from fiction.
-If it sounds too good to be true, it probably is.
+If it sounds too good to be true, it probably isn’t.
 It is often these tall claims that bring a bad name to the industry, these myths set unrealistic expectations and under-deliver.
 This negatively impacts the reputation of coatings, it is imperative to understand the true purpose of a coating and what its limitations are.